Installation

 For a starter guide on using SymPy effectively, refer to the Introductory Tutorial.

 Versions of SymPy prior to 1.0 included mpmath, but it now depends on it as an external dependency.
-If you installed SymPy with Anaconda, it will already include mpmath.
-Use:
+If you installed SymPy with pip or conda, it will already include mpmath.
+You can manually install mpmath with:

 conda install mpmath